 Nashville is also an important stop for many vinyl enthusiasts, as well.
 United Record Pressing, operating since 1949, is located downtown and is one of only four remaining vinyl manufacturers in America.
 Musician Jack White also moved his record label, Third Man Records, from Detroit to Nashville—and they release hundreds of albums and special releases on vinyl.
 The Blue Room, a venue located inside, is capable of producing a vinyl master recording in real time, direct-to-acetate.

 The city is also becoming (rightfully) known as a food destination.
 One of Nashville’s best-known culinary innovations is “hot chicken”—supposedly created by a scorned woman seeking revenge on a cheating boyfriend.
 Prince’s Hot Chicken is our preferred stop.
-There are too many “best” restaurants in town, but among our favorites are: Sean Brock’s Husk, Tandy Wilson’s City House, Tyler Brown’s Capitol Grille (and the adjacent Oak Bar), and Arnold’s Country Kitchen, for a classic meat and three.
+There are too many “best” restaurants in town, but among our favorites are: Sean Brock’s Audrey, Tandy Wilson’s City House, and Arnold’s Country Kitchen, for a classic meat and three.
 (Barbeque in and around Nashville can’t be contained in one post—more on that coming soon.)

 Travelers who want to explore outside the music attractions, or anyone traveling with the whole family, can visit The Parthenon (originally built for Tennessee’s 1897 Centennial Exposition), pick up a book (or four) at Ann Patchett’s independent bookstore, Parnassus Books, take in an exhibit at The Frist Center for Visual Arts, explore the Nashville Zoo at Grassmere, see a movie at the historic Belcourt Theatre, or watch a Nashville Predators or Tennessee Titans game.